danielsan80/minirace-gate/gate/doc/printing.md

 These are the main parts of the project:

-- the basements (controller box and terminal box)
+- the basements (blocks to place the gate on)
 - the gate (uprights, angles and traverse)
-- the boltings (bolts and guides allow you to combine the basements and the gate)
+- the boltings (bolts help you to place the gate on something other than the basements)
 - the starglights (the cover to put on the startlights module)
-- the hanger (clips and rod allow you to hang up the startlights module on the gate traverse.
+- the hanger (clips and rod allow you to hang up the startlights module on the gate traverse).

 Of course you can use only one filament colors and in case paint it but ideally the project is designed to be printed in different ones: